maoberlehner/markus-oberlehner-net/content/blog/setting-up-tailwind-css-with-vue.md

 Although setting up Tailwind CSS to work with Vue.js is rather straightforward, things become a little more tricky after also adding PurgeCSS into the mix.

-But this was only the beginning: if you want to be informed about my next article about how to build reusable functional components with Tailwind CSS and Vue.js, you can [follow me on Twitter](https://twitter.com/maoberlehner) or [subscribe to my newsletter](https://oberlehner.us20.list-manage.com/subscribe?u=8476a98c5640f6c7b5530ea57&id=8b26bf120b).
+But this was only the beginning: now you are ready to [read the next article about how to build reusable functional components with Tailwind CSS and Vue.js](/blog/reusable-functional-vue-components-with-tailwind-css/).

 ## References